The Glimmerglass Festival

 “Madame Dawson was an arts pioneer, a woman of many firsts, whose remarkable story had been all but forgotten until recently,” Graves said.
 “Mary Cardwell Dawson broke through incredible barriers to give voice to singers of color, creating opportunities that eventually brought them to major American opera house stages for the first time.
 It is an honor to champion her story — and that of the National Negro Opera Company she founded in 1941.”

 Graves will make her Festival debut in The Passion of Mary Cardwell Dawson.
 She is known internationally for her iconic portrayals of Carmen and Dalila, roles that have brought her accolades from around the world.
 In addition to singing classic repertoire at all the major opera houses, such as the Metropolitan Opera, La Scala, and the Royal Opera House (Covent Garden), she has also premiered important works, from Margaret Garner to Doubt, and was in rehearsal for Champion with Michigan Opera Theatre when the pandemic shut down live performances in the United States.
 Graves recently founded The Denyce Graves Foundation, a nonprofit organization devoted to supporting singers and promoting equity and excellence in the vocal arts.
-The Foundation is currently raising funds to restore the original headquarters of the National Negro Opera Company — and one-time home of Dawson, herself — to its former glory.
+The Foundation is currently raising funds to restore the original headquarters of the National Negro Opera Company to its former glory.

 The National Negro Opera Company (NNOC) was significant for both helping break the color barrier on the operatic stage and as the first all-Black opera company run by a Black woman.